valhalla/valhalla-docs/isochrones/api-reference.md

 ## Isochrone demonstration in Mobility Explorer

-Mapzen's [Mobility Explorer](https://mapzen.com/mobility/explorer) helps you understand transportation networks around the world, and has tools for adding isochrones to a map.
+Mapzen's [Mobility Explorer](https://mapzen.com/mobility/explorer) helps you understand transportation networks around the world and has tools for adding isochrones to a map.
 Search for a location and add a point to the map, then generate isochrones for certain modes of transit from that location.

 You can review the [documentation](explorer/overview.md) and get started with Mobility Explorer at https://mapzen.com/mobility/explorer.